January Is Cervical Cancer Awareness Month

 Fear Not!
 Get Your Shot!

-Vaccination can prevent most cervical cancer cases if given before the virus exposure.
+Vaccination can prevent most cervical cancer cases if given before the viral exposure.
 Currently, there are two types of HPV vaccine available in India.
-According to the Centers for disease control and prevention (CDC), boys and girls between the ages of 11 and 12 should get vaccinated.
-The vaccine can be given as early as age 9.
-It is important for girls and boys to receive the HPV vaccine before they have sexual contact.
-Children between 9 and 15 years old should receive two vaccines at least six months apart.
-Teens and young adults between 15 and 26 should receive three vaccine doses.
-Recently the FDA approved the vaccine for all males and females ages 9 to 45.
+According to the Centers for Disease Control and Prevention (CDC), boys and girls between the ages of 11 and 12 should get the vaccine to prevent cancers caused by HPV.
+The FDA has approved a human papillomavirus vaccine for children and individuals who are 9 to 45 years of age.
 Talk to your healthcare provider about your age and other medical conditions to check whether you require the HPV vaccine.

 Good News!
 It's Time To End Cervical Cancer

-The National Technical Advisory Group on Immunization (NTAGI) head has recently announced that India would soon immunize girls aged 9-14 from Human Papillomavirus (HPV) under a national vaccination program.
-The nationwide vaccination drive will begin by mid-May 2023.
-Protect yourself from cervical cancer by being aware of the commonly asked questions about it and the importance of its screening and vaccination.
+The head of the National Technical Advisory Group on Immunization (NTAGI) has recently announced that India would soon immunize girls aged 9-14 from human papillomavirus (HPV) under a national vaccination program.
+This program helps in preventing and providing immunization for our girls against HPV and cervical cancer.

 Written by